Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: A local data-driven approach

 where $|(\cdot)|$ represents the number of elements within the set $(\cdot)$, and $\cap$ is the intersection of two sets.
 Since both $R_{t_{\boldsymbol{\zeta}}}$ and $R_{{t_{\boldsymbol{\zeta}}+\eta}}$ are defined using the same quantile-based thresholds, the number of elements in one set is equal to the number of elements in the other set, that is: $|R_{{t_{\boldsymbol{\zeta}}}}| = |R_{t_{\boldsymbol{\zeta}}+\eta}| = N_n$.
 In addition, given that $R_{t_{\boldsymbol{\zeta}}}^{\eta}$ is defined from $R_{t_{\boldsymbol{\zeta}}}$, the number of elements it contains is also equal to $N_n$.
 It follows that $0 \leq \alpha_{\eta}({\bf{x}}(t)) \leq 1$.
 A value of $\alpha_{\eta}(\boldsymbol{\zeta})$ close to 1 indicates high probability for a neighbor state to remain close to the reference state.
 We interpret this as a high predictability, in a statistical sense, for state $\boldsymbol{\zeta}$ at time $t_{\boldsymbol{\zeta}}$, and forecasting horizon $\eta$, suggesting that most of its neighboring states stay close to the future trajectory of $\boldsymbol{\zeta}$ as time evolves.
 Conversely, when $\alpha_{\eta}(\boldsymbol{\zeta})$, is close to zero, this implies that most of the initial neighbors have moved away from the trajectory of $\boldsymbol{\zeta}$ after time $\eta$, indicating low predictability in a statistical sense.

-The derivation of the new quantity $\alpha_{\eta}(\boldsymbol{\zeta})$ relies on the quantile $q$, which is used to define recurrences, and on the distance function $\operatorname{dist}$.
+The derivation of the new quantity $\alpha_{\eta}(\boldsymbol{\zeta})$ relies on the distance function $\operatorname{dist}$ and the quantile $q$, both of which are used to define recurrences.
+Although the Euclidean distance has been shown to be an appropriate choice for physical systems~\cite{lucarini2016extremes}, the distance function can be adjusted depending on the prior knowledge of the system and the application context.
 The selection of the quantile $q$ can be adapted for different application scenarios, and it reflects the local statistical predictability for different scales.
-This is not surprising as we are defining $\alpha$ using extreme value theory where quantile choice is always an important step.
-In Supplementary Information Section~\ref{sec:SI-scale}, we show an example of this scale-dependent behaviour using various $q$.
-This dependence on $q$ can be seen as a favorable properties as it allows for analyzing predictability at different scales.
-Similarly, the selection of the distance function $\operatorname{dist}$ can be adapted depending on the application, noting that for physical systems, Euclidean distance has been shown to be an appropriate choice~\cite{lucarini2016extremes}.
+This is not surprising as we are defining $\alpha_\eta$ using extreme value theory where quantile choice is always an important step.
+In SI Appendix section 2, we show an example of this scale-dependent behavior using various $q$.
+This dependence on $q$ can be seen as a favorable property as it allows for analyzing predictability at different scales.

 In addition, the new quantity $\alpha_{\eta}(\boldsymbol{\zeta})$ is inherently connected to information theory, since estimating local predictability can be viewed as a process that quantifies the uncertainty or randomness within the system.
-In fact, if we take a conditional probability perspective, where $P(A|B)$ represents the conditional probability of $A$ given $B$, then we can reformulate the definition of $\alpha_{\eta}$ in equation~\ref{eq:alphat} as follows:
+In fact, if we take a conditional probability perspective, where $P(A|B)$ represents the conditional probability of $A$ given $B$, then we can reformulate the definition of $\alpha_{\eta}$ in Eq.~\ref{eq:alphat} as follows: